KIT-IAI/rapidPF/docs/problem-formulation.md

 power flow problem.

-The idea of *distributed* power flow is to solve *local* power flow problems within each system (= the master system, and all of the slave systems), independent of each other, and iterate for as long as necessary until the solution of the centralized problem is obtained.
+The idea of *distributed* power flow is to solve *local* power flow problems within each system (= the master system, and all of the worker systems), independent of each other, and iterate for as long as necessary until the solution of the centralized problem is obtained.
 Iteration here means to find consensus on the physical values of the